Gustavo361/Gustavo361/README.md

 I’m Gustavo, a full stack developer passionate about technology and innovation.
 I have knowledge in various modern technologies and love creating solutions that make people's lives easier and more enjoyable.
 I enjoy learning and exploring new trends in both web and mobile development, and I'm always looking for challenges that allow me to grow as a developer and as a person.

 [//]: # (🔭 Atualmente, estou trabalhando em [seu projeto atual ou algum destaque].)
-- 🌱 I’m constantly improving my skills in PHP, Laravel and VueJS.
+- 🌱 I’m constantly improving my skills in PHP and JS.
 - 💬 Feel free to ask me about my projects or anything related to development!
 - 📫 How to reach me: gustavofaustino361@gmail.com.
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/gustavo-faustino-2659331ba) or check out my portfolio at [gustavof-dev](https://gustavof-dev.onrender.com).